-9.1.B
+8 Pediatric End Stage Liver Disease (PELD)

+9 The scoring system used to measure illness severity in the allocation of livers to pediatric candidates

+10 under the age of 12.

+11

+12

+13

+14 9.1.B Pediatric Status 1A Requirements

+15 To assign a candidate pediatric status 1A, the candidate's transplant hospital must submit a Liver

-Status 1A Justification Form to the OPTN.
-A candidate is not assigned pediatric status 1A until this form is submitted.
+16 Status 1A Justification Form to the OPTN.
+A candidate is not assigned pediatric status 1A until

+17 this form is submitted.

+18

-The candidate's transplant program may assign the candidate pediatric status 1A if all the following conditions are met:
+19 The candidate's transplant program may assign the candidate pediatric status 1A if all the

+20 following conditions are met:

+21

-1. The candidate is less than 18 years old at the time of registration.
-This includes candidates less than 18 years old at the time of registration, who remain on the waiting list after turning 18 years old, but does not include candidates removed from the waiting list at any time who then return to the waiting list after turning 18 years old.
+22 1.
+The candidate is less than 18 years old at the time of registration.
+This includes candidates

+23 less than 18 years old at the time of registration, who remain on the waiting list after turning

+24 18 years old, but does not include candidates removed from the waiting list at any time who

+25 then return to the waiting list after turning 18 years old.

+26

+27 2.
+The candidate has at least one of the following conditions:

+28